-- 6.5.2 About 80% of the District is within the rural area, outside the development boundaries of the District's Main Towns.
+- 6.5.1 The National Planning Policy Framework2 states that a Local Plan should positively encourage sustainable economic growth and support the expansion of existing businesses, as well as supporting economic growth in rural areas.
+There are a number of established businesses in the District that are either based within, or on the edges of settlements or within the countryside (outside the development boundaries) that are outside the Existing Employment Sites and the employment allocations.
+However, these businesses play an important role in the local economy. - 6.5.2 About 80% of the District is within the rural area, outside the development boundaries of the District's Main Towns.
 Rural Bassetlaw is therefore highly significant in terms of how the local economy functions and how this affects the well-being of its communities.
 Planning for a thriving rural economy is essential to ensure that businesses found in the rural area operate and grow sustainably. - 6.5.3 Rural businesses can include those linked to food production, or those which have strong functional links to local agriculture, forestry and other rural enterprise, such as at Welbeck.
 Where businesses have 'outgrown' their respective sites and premises and have aspirations to grow they should not be unduly constrained by their location; there are likely to be instances in which their growth or expansion, including in the rural area, may be appropriate. - 6.5.4 Policy ST11 therefore supports new employment development that needs to be in the rural area as a result of operational and locational requirements, including the extension and intensification of established employment sites or through the re-use of appropriate buildings.
-The scale of the proposal should be appropriate to location, landscape character as identified by Policy ST37, and its environmental and heritage quality; all of which support economic growth. - 6.5.5 Providing residents with opportunities to expand their skills is an essential element of the Council's vision1 for the future of the District.
+The scale of the proposal should be appropriate to location, landscape character as identified by Policy ST37, and its environmental and heritage quality; all of which support economic growth.

+6.5.5 Providing residents with opportunities to expand their skills is an essential element of the Council's vision1 for the future of the District.
 Schemes that provide an opportunity for education and training, such as for traditional building skills, are important to the District's rural economy and will be supported, subject to the provisions of this policy.